theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/bapi/settings.md

 lang: en_GB
 ---

-The BAPI component contains no specific settings.
+There are no specific settings for the BAPI component.